jillesvangurp/rankquest-studio/src/jsMain/resources/about.md

 ## Getting started

-Start by creating a **search plugin configuration**.
+- Start by creating a **search plugin configuration**.
 You can also choose to play with one of the built in demo configurations.
 A search plugin configuration tells Rankquest studio how to fetch results from your search service.
 Results must be assigned an id and you can optionally extract a label from your results that is displayed.
 Additionally, you need to specify what parameters are needed to use your search service.
 Finally, you can specify a list of metric configurations that you want to measure.

-Then you can start creating **test cases**.
+- Then you can start creating **test cases**.
 Simply use the search tool to run a search.
 You can convert the results in a test case.
 Each new test case is initialized with a copy of the parameters you used for the search (the search context) and initialized with the results that it found.

-You can **fine tune** your test cases in the Test Cases screen.
+- You can **fine tune** your test cases in the Test Cases screen.
 You can review your test cases, and add/remove more results, modify the rating of your results, and document your test cases with some comments.

-Once you have test cases, you can go to the **metrics** screen to get metrics.
+- Once you have test cases, you can go to the **metrics** screen to get metrics.

 You should **export and backup** your configuration, test cases, and metrics.
 A good suggestion is to store them in a git repository or some other safe place.

 You can also produce metrics from your builds by using the **command line** version of Rankquest (*coming soon*).

+## Links

+- [rankquest-studio](https://github.com/jillesvangurp/rankquest-studio) The github project for this web application.
+It's all written in kotlin-js and uses the wonderful [Fritz2](https://www.fritz2.dev/) framework.
+- [rankquest-core](https://github.com/jillesvangurp/rankquest-core) A Kotlin multiplatform kotlin library that implements the metrics and search plugins used in Rankquest Studio.
+- [ktsearch](https://github.com/jillesvangurp/kt-search) A kotlin multiplatform library for using Elasticsearch and Opensearch.

 ## Why another tool?